-Fly overnight to the lively, fast-paced city of Osaka.
-On arrival you will be met by an English-speaking representative and transfer to your hotel.
-The rest of the day is at leisure to start soaking up the local culture.
+Fly overnight to the fast-paced city of Osaka and transfer to the group hotel.
+Depending on your time of arrival, the rest of the day is yours to start soaking up the local atmosphere before dinner.

-Please note: Early check in is not included.
+Please note: Early check in (before 3pm) is not included.
 If your flight arrives in the morning and you wish to arrange this, please speak to your reservations consultant.
+For luggage storage options prior to check-in, please speak to your hotel reception desk.

-You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
+You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.
 Transfers will differ depending on group size.